fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 ## 4) Prevent Crashes

-It can happen that your app crashes on the iPad, but it doesn't on the iPhone.
+It can happen that your app crashes on the iPad, but it doesn’t on the iPhone.
 Some UI elements, like `UIAlertController` or `UIActivityViewController` are displayed in a popover style on the iPad.
 Therefore they either need a `UIBarButtonItem` or a `sourceView` and `sourceRect` as anchor point to display the popover.

 To check if your app crashes on the iPad, tap every button you have in the app.
 Additionally, look through your code and search for `UIAlertController` with style `actionSheet` or `UIActivityViewController` and set the information on the property `popoverPresentationController` to prevent crashes.